 Preparations

 De-seed the Kashmiri chilies if you prefer less heat.
 Now cut it into 2-3 pieces.
-Soak Kashmiri red chilies in hot water for 15 minutes then drain the water.
+Soak Kashmiri red chilies in hot water for 15 minutes, then drain the water.
+Traditionally, they are soaked in vinegar.

 Roast the onion: Hold the onion with a fork or tongs and roast it over an open flame until the skin is charred and the inside feels soft.
 Keep turning it so it cooks evenly.